foreverbulking/foreverbulking.github.io/README.md

 # Resume Hosting Guide

-Welcome to the GitHub repository where I, Nishan Sanyasi, host my resume using GitHub Pages and Jekyll.
-This README will guide you through how to host your own resume on GitHub Pages, following the principles of modern technical writing as recommended by Andrew Etter.
+Welcome to the GitHub repository where I, Nishan Sanyasi, host my markdown resume using GitHub Pages.
+This README will guide you through how to host your resume on GitHub Pages, following the principles of modern technical writing as recommended by Andrew Etter.

 ## Purpose